Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Warm-Start Strategy by Chen (2020)

 Previously, \citet{chen2020deep} showed how to warm-start deep kernel survival analysis using any pre-trained kernel function, such as one obtained from decision trees or their ensembled variants (random forests, gradient tree boosting).
-However, Chen's strategy does not scale to large datasets (as we explain shortly).
-We first state Chen's strategy (in terms of pre-training data, although Chen originally stated this in terms of training data) and then we say how we incorporate it as a warm-start strategy to our own \textsc{tuna} warm-start strategy described in Section~\ref{sec:scalable-tree-ensemble-warm-start}.
+However, Chen's strategy does not scale to large datasets, as we now explain in more detail.